-Fire-safe landscaping uses fire-resistant plants that are strategically planted to resist the spread of fire to your home.
-Fire-resistant plants are great in Marin because they are often drought tolerant, too.
+Fire-Smart landscaping uses carefully chosen plants that are strategically planted to resist the spread of fire to your home.
+These varieties of Fire-Smart plants are often drought tolerant, too.
 Some "fire-hazardous" plants burn readily, and should be removed or avoided at any cost.

-The good news is, you don’t need a lot of money to make your landscape fire safe.
-Fire-safe landscaping can increase property value and conserve water while beautifying your home.
+The good news is, you don’t need a lot of money to make your landscape more fire-resilient.
+Fire-Smart landscaping can increase property value and conserve water while beautifying your home.

 The condition of the plant is as important as its species.
 Even some fire-prone species can be quite fire-resistant if properly maintained.
 Depending on its growth form and access to water, the same species may be fire resistant in one environment and flammable in another.
 Water -stressed plants that are in poor condition are more likely to burn readily.
 Those species already identified as fire-prone become explosively flammable when poorly maintained.
 South-facing slopes, windy areas, sites with poor soils and urban landscapes are more stressful for plants and lead to greater hazard from burning vegetation.